nt246/NTRES-6100-data-science/assignments/assignment_4.md

     lines, etc.

   - Write code to reproduce all the figures and tables shown.
-Have all your code embedded within the Quart file, and show **BOTH your code and plots** in the rendered markdown file.
+Have all your code embedded within the Quarto file, and show **BOTH your code and plots** in the rendered markdown file.

   - When a verbal response is needed, answer by editing the part in the